Cycle Logo

 Challenges:

-• Not easy to set up and customize
+• Not easy to set up or customize

 • Ongoing maintenance required

-• Fragmented ecosystem (often requires multiple tools for full observability)
+• Fragmented ecosystem (often needs additional tools for full coverage)

 2. Datadog